locationtech/geotrellis/docs/guide/core-concepts.rst

 Striped
 ^^^^^^^

-Striped storage breaks the image into segments of long, vertical bands that stretch the entire width of the picture.
+Striped storage breaks the image into segments of long, horizontal bands that stretch the entire width of the picture.
 Contained within them are columns of bitmapped image data.
-If your GeoTiff file was created before the realse of Tiff 6.0, then this is the data storage method in which it most likely uses.
+If your GeoTiff file was created before the release of Tiff 6.0, then this is the data storage method in which it most likely uses.

 If an image has strip storage, then its corresponding file directory